DSCI-310-2025/dsci-310-group-03/README.md

 The [dataset](https://archive.ics.uci.edu/dataset/863/maternal+health+risk) used in this project is originally sources from UC Irvine Machine Learning Respository, consisting of 1014 observations and 7 features related to patient physiological measurements.

+## Project Question

+**Can we accurately predict the maternal health risk category (low, medium, or high) based on physiological indicators such as blood sugar levels, body temperature, and other relevant health factors?**

 ## Project Findings

 ### Best Performing Model